 In manufacturing, you can calculate productivity by dividing the number of units produced by the hours of machine operation or labor.

-For knowledge workers, productivity might be determined by evaluating completed projects, reports generated, or other measurable outcomes against the time and resources invested.
+For knowledge workers, productivity might be determined by evaluating completed projects, reports generated, or other measurable outcomes against the time and resources invested, highlighting efficiency and impact.

 Keep in mind that the selection of a productivity calculation method should be in harmony with your distinct objectives and the characteristics of the task or process you're assessing.
 Moreover, measuring productivity encompasses more than just maximizing output; it also involves optimizing resource utilization and upholding output quality at a high standard.